-Figure 4C and 4D shows the deviation angles between the reach vector and the target vector and their variability at four time points for three target locations.
-As the movement unfolded, the deviation angle decreased over time (Figure 4C).
-In general, reach to LT deviated the most from the intended direction during the early part of the movement.
-There was no effect of age (all p > 0.080), but a significant effect of target location (all p < 0.038) on deviation angle for all the time points assessed.
-The deviation angles for three target locations were significantly different from each other.
-A significant interaction between age and target location was found only at the end of movement (χ^2 (2) = 9.64, p = 0.008), showing that target height had greater effect on the young participants' landing direction as compared to the older participants.

-The variability of the deviation angle was calculated to further examine the precision of the planning and execution of movement (Figure 4D).
-There was a significant effect of target location for all four time points (all p < 0.016).
-At 100 ms after movement onset, the angle variability was lower for MT compared with LT (F(1,18) = 9.53, p = 0.006); at the remaining time points, the variabilities for three target locations were significantly different from each other.
-The effect of age was found to be significant only at the time of peak speed and 50 ms after peak speed (PKV: χ^2 (1) = 4.63, p = 0.031; PKV50ms: χ^2 (1) = 3.87, p = 0.049), indicating that the angle variability was greater in older participants than young participants around the time of peak speed.
+Figure 4C and D shows the deviation angles between the reach vector and the target vector and their variability at four time points for three target locations.
+A significant interaction between age and target location was found only at the end of movement ( $\chi^2$ (2)=9.64, p=0.008), showing that target height had greater effect on the young participants' landing direction as compared to the older participants.
+The variability of the deviation angle was calculated to further examine the precision of the planning and execution of movement (Fig. 4D).
+The effect of age was found to be significant only at the time of peak speed and 50 ms after peak speed (PKV: $\chi^2$ (1)=4.63, p=0.031, $f^2$ =-0.3; PKV50ms: $\chi^2$ (1)=3.87, p=0.049, $f^2$ =-0.07), indicating that the angle variability was greater in older participants than young participants around the time of peak speed.

-3.2.
 Joint kinematics